sscollis/lns3d/test/receptivity/README.md

 run specifying both the regular input file `complex.inp` and the auxilary namelist input file `complex.nml`.

 Also note that the `lpost3d.sh` script outputs the imaginary component of the solution in the PLOT3D file by executing `lpost3d -i -ij` with the `-i` option.
 The `-ij` option makes sure that all I/O uses IJ ordering (not the old JI ordering used on Crays).
 If you want to output the real-part solution or a real solution remove the `-i` option or use the `-t` option to output the solution at a particular time.
 To see all the options that `lpost3d` supports run using `lpost3d -h`.

-Note that the imaginary component (shown below) matches the time-domain solution (above) quite closely suggesting that they coorespond to solutons at nominally similar times (really nominarlly similar phases of the solution).
+Note that the imaginary component (shown below) matches the time-domain solution (above) quite closely indicating that they coorespond to solutons at nominally similar times (really nominarlly similar phases of the solution).

 <p align=center>
 <img src=https://github.com/sscollis/lns3d/blob/master/test/receptivity/cmplx-v.png>